 A generic response to the phrase “Nobody cares” that always works well would be: “That is a strong statement.
 Can you tell us why you feel that way?”
-It forces the other side to react, which brings you in a comfortable position to judge about whatever the response is.
+It forces the other side to react, which brings you to a comfortable position to judge whatever the response is.

 Call them out on it

 Choose your battles in life carefully, but why not call them out on it?
 They were bold enough to make an across-the-board statement and convey it as fact.
 Now it is time for you to put holes in that theory.

 If they don’t like being called out on it, perhaps they won’t make those types of comments to you and others anymore.
 They don’t want to have conflict about it.
 They didn’t know it would affect others but now they do.

 “Comments like that are part of the problem while the rest of us try to find solutions.”

 “What do you care about then?”

 “Who gave you the authority to speak for everyone else on it?
 Should you say you don’t care?”

 “Interesting, are you able to read everyone’s mind and how they feel about it?”

 “Such passive-aggressive behavior won’t get you anywhere.”